-A landlord is defined in the RTA as a person by whom premises are let under a tenancy agreement or are to be let under a proposed agreement (s 3).
+A landlord is defined in the RT Act as a person by whom premises are let under a tenancy agreement or are to be let under a proposed agreement (s 3).
 If the tenant is a public tenant, their landlord is the Director of Housing.

-Writing the wrong name on a form (such as an application to VCAT) can have detrimental consequences for the tenant.
-A VCAT order specifying the wrong party will be unenforceable, so it is important to make sure that forms and correspondence identify the correct party.
+Writing the wrong name on a form (e.g. an application to VCAT) can have detrimental consequences for the tenant.
+A VCAT order specifying the wrong party is unenforceable.

 When filling in forms and sending correspondence, the tenant should specify the landlord’s name, not the agent’s, although such forms and correspondence can be sent or given to the agent.